BrewhouseTeam/brewhouseteam.github.io/_posts/2014-09-30-the-evolution-of-brewhouse-software.md

 *And then there were six.*
 <img class="img-responsive" alt="Gabe face and Lana face" src="/images/posts/2014/Sept/gabe-me.png">

-It was a big step to add two more to the team.
+Another big step was adding two more to the team.
 [Gabe](https://twitter.com/gabescholz) was a welcome addition.
-He is an amazing developer, specializing in AngularJS, and we now have the capacity to take on more customers, more clients and more work to do with our products.
+He is an amazing developer, specializing in AngularJS.
+We now have the capacity to bring on more customers, and tackle more work with our products.

 Adding [Lana](https://twitter.com/MsTopham) (aka, Me) to the team was more of a leap.
 Having someone who wasn't a developer or a designer -- someone who read copy from a whole different perspective.
 That was big.
-We're no longer "techies", we're now a bonafide business with multi-functions and roles to help us grow.
+We're no longer just "techies".
+We're now a bonafide business with multi-functions and roles to help us grow.

 ##It's Custom, Baby